MindNode Triad

 • Recents - which is where all documents you interacted with in the last 14 days live.

-When you first start MindNode Next or don't have any documents, the document picker will give you the options to Create Document (which starts a new mind map), Start Brainstorming (which brings you to the immersive brainstorming mode), or Add Sample Documents (which add 4 mind map documents we created for you to explore).
+When you first start MindNode Next or don't have any documents, the document picker will give you the options to Create Document (which starts a new mind map)or Add Sample Documents (which add 4 mind map documents we created for you to explore).
+We also added a new feature exclusively for the Vision Pro called Start Brainstorming (which brings you to the immersive brainstorming mode).

-You can also find the buttons to start a new mind map or to start brainstorming at the top of the document picker.
+You can also find the button to start a new mind map at the top of the document picker (pencil sign).
+On the Vision Pro there will also be the Start Brainstorming icon.

-Furthermore, you can find the MindNode Next settings at the top of the document picker.
+Furthermore, on visionOS and iOS you can find the MindNode Next settings at the top of the document picker.
+On your Mac open MindNode Next > Setting in the Menubar.

-Here you can see your subscription status as well as Manage your Subscription, Get Support, Open the User Guide, and Show the Onboarding again.
-Under More… there are further options that customer support might need for you to access, with Review on the App Store you can do just that, and under Credits, you can see who works on MindNode Next.
+Here you can see your subscription status as well as Manage your Subscription, Get Support, Open the User Guide and Show the Onboarding again.
+By shaking your iPad or iPhone there appear further options that customer support might need for you to access.
+With Review on the App Store you can do just that, and under Credits, you can see who works on MindNode Next.
+On your Mac you an acces Manage your Subscription via the Menubar > License.

-Lastly, with Select enabled, you can select multiple documents at once.
-If you delete a document there is no way to get it back.
+Lastly, on your Mac and VisionPro with Select enabled, you can select multiple documents at once.
+If you delete a document you can search Trash to recover it.

 The Search field can be used to search documents by title.

-Long tap on a document and you can choose Open in New Window, Rename, or Delete.
-Again if you delete a document there is no way to get it back.
+Long tap on a document and you can choose Open in New Window, Copy Link to Document, Rename, or Delete.

 Import, Export & Share